IBM/portieris/README.md

 ## Uninstalling Portieris

-You can uninstall Portieris at any time using.
+You can uninstall Portieris at any time.
 Note that all your image security policies are deleted when you uninstall Portieris.

 If you have Helm 2.x, run `helm delete --purge portieris`.
 If you have Helm 3.x or later, run `helm delete portieris`.